 - The Universal Restore option is ticked by default if the program detects any hardware of target computer is different from the source computer.

 - This program also suggests you to check SSD Alignment box if the destination disk is an SSD.

 AOMEI Backupper Professional makes restoring Windows 10 backup to dissimilar hardware easy as you can see.
-Create Windows 10 backup image, make bootable media, place backup image on the bootable media.
-Boot the target PC with bootable media, and perform restoration there.
+Create Windows 10 backup image, make bootable media, and place backup image on the bootable media for preparations.
+Then, boot the target PC with bootable media, and perform restoration there.
 That is clear.

-This operate guidance can be applied in other operating systems as well.
-In addition to the features mentioned above, AOMEI Backupper is also a disk backup software that can help you migrate Windows 10 from HDD to SSD without reinstalling.
+This operation guidance can be applied in other operating systems as well.
+In addition to the features mentioned above, AOMEI Backupper is also a disk clone software that can help you migrate Windows 10 from HDD to SSD without reinstalling.